-Bedouin Princess "Until we accept the fact that Life itself is founded in Mystery- we shall learn nothing!"
-Henry Miller Chapter 3 I suppose I've been a TOCSIN of sorts all my life.
+I suppose I've been a TOCSIN of sorts all my life.
 When I was just three, I'd tell my parents about my colorfully exotic-garbed nightly visitors.
 They warned me not to speak to them, or else the doctor would have to come and give me the needle!
 From then on, I confined my visitors to my secret room, where I'd spend the night with them.-My most vivid recurring dream was of being weighed down by heavy clothes in a cold black sea, crying out, "Save the baby!
 Save the baby!"... and I'd wake up in a soaked bed.

 I was probably about three feet tall when my parents took me with my older sister to a festival at the temple, where I got to pick a paper chit from a glass bowl.
 High upon the stage, the rabbi, master of ceremonies, held up the prizes.
-One was a brass repousse tray. ...
+One was a brass repousse tray.
 Uncontrollably, I yelled out, "That's mine!"...The rabbi turned the tray over, revealing the number.
 With all eyes glaring down at me.
 "See-I told you it was mine!"

-As a baby boomer, a flower child of the 60s, in 1972 I was in Rosebud, South Dakota, on the Lakota Sioux Reservation at Crowdog's Paradise with Chief Leonard Crowdog and his medicine man father, Henry. - We were witnessing the power of The Gods, as high in the Sacred Black Hills, Leonard chanted....Four times to the North, and The Gods replied four times with an explosive rumbling of electric thunder.
+As a baby boomer, a flower child of the 60s, in 1972 I was in Rosebud, South Dakota, on the Lakota Sioux Reservation at Crowdog's Paradise with Chief Leonard Crowdog and his medicine man father, Henry.
+As we were witnessing the power of The Gods, high in the Sacred Black Hills, Leonard chanted....Four times to the North, and The Gods replied four times with an explosive rumbling of electric thunder.
 Then four times to the East, the South, and the West, and with each chant, the Universe responded in kind.
 There was a Japanese video of his Wakan-Tanka (the creative force of the Universe) demonstration online, but it's always taken down.